goo-goo-goo-joob/hse_numerical_methods/README.md

-# NumericalMethods
+# NumericalMethods&Modeling
-Tasks from course Numerical Methods
+Tasks from course Numerical Methods and Mathematical Modeling